If you or someone you love suffers from psoriasis, you know that finding relief from symptoms can be extremely challenging.

-Systemic treatments are prescription drugs that have been around for over ten years and work throughout the entire body to target the psoriatic symptoms, but many people don’t want to have to take medications for the rest of their lives, nor do they want to deal with possible negative side effects.
+Systemic treatments are prescription drugs that have been around for over ten years.
+They work throughout the entire body to target the psoriatic symptoms.
+But many people don’t want to have to take medications for the rest of their lives.
+Nor do they want to deal with possible negative side effects.

 #2 - Biologics

-Biologics are administered either via injection or intravenous (IV) infusion and target specific areas of the immune system, but if you don’t care for needles, this treatment probably won’t be right for you.
+Biologics are administered either via injection or intravenous (IV) infusion.
+They target specific areas of the immune system.
+If you don’t care for needles, however, this treatment probably won’t be right for you.

 #3 - Light Therapy

-Light therapy, or phototherapy, has been around for many years and is a good option if you can’t use systemic treatments or take biologics, but ultraviolet light therapy’s effectiveness is limited as it can only work where rays are able to shine, so hard-to-reach areas such as the scalp, nails, and genitals don’t respond well.
-Treatments can also be inconvenient as you may need multiple sessions per week in a provider’s office, plus the price for doing so can definitely become costly.
+Light therapy, or phototherapy, has been around for many years.
+It is a good option if you can’t use systemic treatments or take biologics.
+The effectiveness of ultraviolet light therapy is limited because it can only work where rays are able to shine.
+This means that hard-to-reach areas such as the scalp and nails don’t respond well.
+Treatments can also be inconvenient as you may need multiple sessions per week in a provider’s office.
+In addition, the price can definitely become costly.

 #5 - Over-the-Counter Salicylic Acid

-Over-the-counter (OTC) topical treatments are widely available and come in many forms such as lotions, shampoos, bath solutions, creams and ointments, foams, and even tars.
-Salicylic Acid is one of the most popular OTCs, and it works by causing your outer layers of skin to peel and shed.
-It can help remove psoriasis scales by softening them and causing them to lift, but it can also irritate the skin, cause hair breakage leading to temporary hair loss, and the body may absorb significant amounts of salicylic acid if used on large areas of skin.
+Over-the-counter (OTC) topical treatments are widely available for mild to moderate psoriasis.
+They come in many forms such as lotions, shampoos, bath solutions, creams and ointments, foams, and even tars.
+Salicylic Acid is one of the most popular OTCs.
+It works by causing your outer layers of skin to peel and shed.
+It can help remove psoriasis scales by softening them and causing them to lift.
+Sadly, it can also irritate the skin or cause hair breakage leading to temporary hair loss.
+The body may also absorb significant amounts of salicylic acid if used on large areas of skin.

 #6 - Over-the-Counter Coal Tar

 Coal tar is another popular way to treat psoriasis.
-Tar from coal and woods is used topically to slow rapid growth of skin cells, which regenerates new cells and repairs the skin’s appearance.
-However, coal tar can also cause dry, red, irritated skin, and it may also increase sunburns by making skin more sensitive to sunlight.
-Tar is also messy and can stain clothing, sheets, and even light-colored hair.
-Some studies have shown that very high concentrations of tar can cause cancer, so if tar is part of your psoriasis skin care arsenal, make sure to schedule regular skin cancer checkups with your doctor.
+When used topically, tar from coal and woods can slow rapid growth if skin cells.
+This method regenerates new cells and repairs the skin’s appearance.
+Coal tar, however, can cause dry, red, irritated skin.
+It may even increase sunburns by making skin more sensitive to sunlight.
+Tar is messy and can stain clothing, sheets, and even light-colored hair.
+Some studies have shown that very high concentrations of tar can cause cancer.
+If tar is part of your psoriasis skin care, make sure to schedule regular skin cancer checkups with your doctor.

-Many people interested in whole-body wellness have been looking into the health benefits of CBD, as it works with the endocannabinoid system to support overall balance within the body.
-In addition, CBD is now legal throughout the United States and much of Europe, so psoriasis creams containing CBD have steadily been gaining in interest and popularity.
+Many people interested in whole-body wellness have been looking into the health benefits of CBD.
+CBD works with cannabinoid receptors in the endocannabinoid system to support overall balance within the body.
+In addition, CBD has recently become legal throughout the United States and much of Europe.
+As a result, psoriasis creams containing CBD have steadily been gaining in interest and popularity.

-5 Terrific Reasons To Give CBD For Psoriasis A Try
+Top 5 Reasons To Give CBD For Psoriasis A Try

-Using CBD in topical creams means you can target specific areas.
-The active compounds won’t ever reach your bloodstream, and will instead quickly penetrate and be absorbed by your skin.
+- Using CBD in topical creams means you can target sensitive areas and reduce itching or dryness long-term.
+The active compounds will quickly penetrate the skin without ever reaching your bloodstream.

-Many CBD topicals contain additional natural ingredients such as colloidal oatmeal, liposomes, seed oils, and glycerin.
+- Many CBD topicals contain additional natural ingredients such as colloidal oatmeal, liposomes, essential oils and glycerin.

-Now that CBD products are legal across the US and in most parts of Europe, finding creams that appeal to you and are sourced from organic, premium hemp farms has become much easier.
-Make sure that you select a reputable retailer that offers high-quality, 3rd-party lab tested products, has a money-back guarantee, a 100% secure checkout process, and excellent customer service.
+- CBD products are now legal across the US and in most parts of Europe.
+Luckily, this makes it much easier to find organic hemp-based creams that appeal to you.
+Make sure to select a reputable retailer that offers high-quality, 3rd-party lab tested products, and excellent customer service.

-CBD has been shown to support wellness in psoriasis patients and while scientific research is still in it’s early stages millions of people around the world believe it might offer many other whole-body benefits such as comfort, relaxation and optimized well-being.
+- CBD can support wellness in psoriasis patients.
+Scientific research is still in its early stages but millions of people around the world believe it might offer many other full-body benefits.
+These benefits can include general comfort, relaxation and optimized well-being.

-So now that you’ve learned about 6 of the top traditional methods for treating psoriasis as well as 5 terrific reasons to give psoriasis cream with CBD a try, which option do you think will be the most effective for you?
+So now that you’ve learned about top traditional methods for treating psoriasis, as well as terrific reasons to give psoriasis cream with CBD a try, which option do you think will be the most effective for you?

 We hope you’ve found this information helpful, and we wish you the best on your journey to wellness!